PoryDrive/PoryDriveFNN/README.md

 This is forked from [mrbid/porydrive](https://github.com/mrbid/porydrive).

 Focused on using Tensorflow Keras on Linux.
-Training and gameplay has been set to ~144 FPS.
+Training and gameplay has been set to ~144 updates per second, frame rate can be limited independently.

 ## info